TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-disk-full-error.md

 The server is marked read-only when the amount of free storage reaches less than 5 GB or 5% of provisioned storage, whichever is less.
 For example:

-a) If you have provisioned 100 GB of storage, and the actual utilization goes over 95 GB, the server is marked read-only.
+1. If you have provisioned 100 GB of storage, and the actual utilization goes over 95 GB, the server is marked read-only.

-b) Alternatively, if you have provisioned 5 GB of storage, the server is marked read-only when the free storage reaches less than 250 MB.
+2. Alternatively, if you have provisioned 5 GB of storage, the server is marked read-only when the free storage reaches less than 250 MB.

 ## **Recommended steps**